Shinkansen: Punctuality

 The Shinkansen is very reliable thanks to several factors, including its near-total separation from slower traffic.
+There are separate laws governing interfering with or otherwise obstructing Shinkansen trains, tracks, or its operation.
 In 2016, JR Central reported that the Shinkansen's average delay from schedule per train was 24 seconds.
 This includes delays due to uncontrollable causes, such as natural disasters.
-The record in 1997 was 18 seconds.

 Safety record

-Over the Shinkansen's 50-plus year history, carrying over 10 billion passengers, there have been no passenger fatalities due to train accidents such as derailments or collisions, despite frequent earthquakes and typhoons.
+Over the Shinkansen's 60-plus year history, carrying over 10 billion passengers, there have been no passenger fatalities due to train accidents such as derailments or collisions, despite frequent earthquakes and typhoons.
 Injuries and a single fatality have been caused by doors closing on passengers or their belongings; attendants are employed at platforms to prevent such accidents.
 There have, however, been suicides by passengers jumping both from and in front of moving trains.
-On 30 June 2015, a passenger committed suicide on board a Shinkansen train by setting himself on fire, killing another passenger and seriously injuring seven other people.

 There have been two derailments of Shinkansen trains in passenger service.
 The first one occurred during the Chūetsu earthquake on 23 October 2004.
 Eight of ten cars of the Toki No. 325 train on the Jōetsu Shinkansen derailed near Nagaoka Station in Nagaoka, Niigata.
 There were no casualties among the 154 passengers.

 Another derailment happened on 2 March 2013 on the Akita Shinkansen when the Komachi No. 25 train derailed in blizzard conditions in Daisen, Akita.
 No passengers were injured.

 In the event of an earthquake, an earthquake detection system can bring the train to a stop very quickly; newer trainsets are lighter and have stronger braking systems, allowing for quicker stopping.
-A new anti-derailment device was installed after detailed analysis of the Jōetsu derailment.
+New anti-derailment devices were installed on tracks after analysis of the Jōetsu derailment.

 Several months after the exposure of the Kobe Steel falsification scandal, which is among the suppliers of high-strength steel for Shinkansen trainsets, cracks were found upon inspection of a single bogie, and removed from service on 11 December 2017.